Distributed knowledge

 In multi-agent system research, distributed knowledge is all the knowledge that a community of agents possesses and might apply in solving a problem.
-Distributed knowledge is approximately what "a wise man knows", or what someone who has complete knowledge of what each member of the community knows knows.
+Distributed knowledge is approximately what "a wise man knows", or what someone who has complete knowledge of what each member of the community knows.
 Distributed knowledge might also be called the aggregate knowledge of a community, as it represents all the knowledge that a community might bring to bear to solve a problem.
 Other related phrasings include cumulative knowledge, collective knowledge or pooled knowledge.
 Distributed knowledge is the union of all the knowledge of individuals in a community of agents.

 Distributed knowledge differs from the concept of Wisdom of the crowd, in that the latter is concerned with opinions, not knowledge.

 Wisdom of the crowd is the emergent opinion arising from multiple actors.
 It is not the union of all the knowledge of these actors, it does not necessarily include the contribution of all the actors, it does not refer to all the knowledge of these actors, and typically broadly includes opinions and guesswork.

 Wisdom of the crowd is a concept useful in the context of social sciences, rather than in the more formal multi-agent systems or Knowledge-based systems research.